kossa/notes-api/README.md

 # Notes api using Laravel and TDD
-A simple CRUD api to manage Notes by logged users
+A simple CRUD api to manage Notes by logged users with fresh laravel installation(No extra packages)

 ### Postman documentation